 This kelp is what Huber chose to make the basis of his broth.
-Huber thought to himself, If it can grow two to three feet per day, surely it could have regenerative effects on the skin?
-It took him 12 years of research and 6000 iterations, but eventually he succeeded, and Crème de la Mer was born.
+According to the brand, it took him 12 years of research and 6000 iterations, but eventually he succeeded, and Crème de la Mer was born.
 He was selling it to friends and out of a small storefront near his home.
 By this point, Huber was on Estée Lauder Companies' radar—they could see the potential and wanted in.
 Nervous that a large company would destroy his brand, Huber declined to sell.

 An original Crème de la Mer that the team brought back from Huber's lab.

 So intrigued by Crème de la Mer and its ability to heal skin, ELC tasked its senior chemist, Andrew Bevacqua (now VP of research and development), to re-create La Mer in its labs in 1986. "[Crème de la Mer] really does heal skin faster," Bevacqua says.
 "I played around with the ingredients, and created a cream that looked and smelled like La Mer, but the results just weren’t comparable."